stanford-oval/storm/README.md

 1. **Perspective-Guided Question Asking**: Given the input topic, STORM discovers different perspectives by surveying existing articles from similar topics and uses them to control the question-asking process.
 2. **Simulated Conversation**: STORM simulates a conversation between a Wikipedia writer and a topic expert grounded in Internet sources to enable the language model to update its understanding of the topic and ask follow-up questions.

-Based on the separation of the two stages, STORM is implemented in a highly modular way using [dspy](https://github.com/stanfordnlp/dspy).

 ### CO-STORM

-Co-STORM proposes collaborative discourse protocol which implements conversation turn policy management controlling smooth collaboration among
+Co-STORM proposes **a collaborative discourse protocol** which implements a turn management policy to support smooth collaboration among

-- **Co-STORM LLM experts**: This type of agent generate answers grounded on external knowledge sources and/or raise follow up questions based on discourse history.
+- **Co-STORM LLM experts**: This type of agent generates answers grounded on external knowledge sources and/or raises follow-up questions based on the discourse history.
-- **Moderator**: This agent generate thought provoking questions taking inspiring from collection information provided by Co-STORM LLM experts.
+- **Moderator**: This agent generates thought-provoking questions inspired by information discovered by the retriever but not directly used in previous turns.
+Question generation can also be grounded!
-- **Human user**: Human user will take the initiative to either (1) observe the discourse to gain deeper understanding of the topic, or (2) actively engaging in the conversation by injecting utterances to steer the discussion focus
+- **Human user**: The human user will take the initiative to either (1) observe the discourse to gain deeper understanding of the topic, or (2) actively engage in the conversation by injecting utterances to steer the discussion focus.

 <p align="center">
   <img src="assets/co-storm-workflow.jpg" style="width: 60%; height: auto;">
 </p>

-Co-STORM also maintains a dynamic updated **mind map**, which organize collected information into hirarchical concept structure, aiming to build a shared conceptual space between the human user and the system while reducing the mental load when having long in depth discourse.
+Co-STORM also maintains a dynamic updated **mind map**, which organize collected information into a hierarchical concept structure, aiming to **build a shared conceptual space between the human user and the system**.
+The mind map has been proven to help reduce the mental load when the discourse goes long and in-depth.

-Co-STORM is also implemented in a highly modular way using [dspy](https://github.com/stanfordnlp/dspy).
+Both STORM and Co-STORM are implemented in a highly modular way using [dspy](https://github.com/stanfordnlp/dspy).

 ## Installation